bphenriques-archive/NetObjectToFileWritter/README.md

 The main object that will contain the values can be a object, a IEnumerable or a dictionary.

 It supports nested types as long as it is a class, a List or a Dictionary.
+It will import/export public properties.

 ## How to use